Western Roman Empire: Later claims to the Imperial title in the West

 Following the end of the Eastern Roman Empire after the Fall of Constantinople in 1453 and the dissolution of the Holy Roman Empire in 1806, the title of "Emperor" became widespread among European monarchs.
 The Austrian Empire laid claim to be the heir of the Holy Roman Empire as Austria's Habsburgs attempted to unite Germany under their rule.
 The German Empire, established in 1871, also claimed to be a successor of Rome through the lineage of the Holy Roman Empire.
 Both of these empires used the imperial title Kaiser (derived from the Latin word "Caesar"), the German word for emperor.
-The German Empire and Austria-Hungary, successor of the Austrian Empire, would both fall in the aftermath of the First World War along with the Russian and Ottoman Empires who had both claimed succession from the Eastern Roman Empire.
+The German Empire and Austria-Hungary, successor of the Austrian Empire, would both fall in the aftermath of the First World War along with the Russian and Ottoman Empires which had also claimed succession from the Eastern Roman Empire.

 List of Western Roman emperors

-With junior colleagues listed below the reign of each emperor.
+With junior colleagues and heirs are listed below the reign of each emperor.